-The Harpeth Conservancy Science & Restoration program plans and implements projects that protect and improve water quality and stream ecosystem health in the Harpeth River.
-These projects can be divided into two categories: (1) River science research (2) Environmental restoration activities
+Harpeth Conservancy's Science & Restoration program plans and implements projects that protect and improve water quality and ecosystem health in Tennessee rivers.
+These projects can be divided into two categories: (1) River Science Research and (2) River Restoration.

 What We Do

 Our science research seeks to strategically study and monitor our rivers to better understand their overall health as well as current and potential threats such as pollution and degradation.

 Read more below about the top water quality issues for rivers in Tennessee and our Citizen Water Quality Monitoring Program.

 Recreational waters are threatened by fecal contamination from urban and agricultural drainage that may contain human pathogens associated with gastrointestinal and respiratory illness.
 Many recreational beaches and rivers around the United States are monitored for fecal contamination, which indicates a threat to human health.
 According to the Center for Disease Control, the top causes of recreational water illnesses are human pathogens that can be monitored via E. coli sampling.

 Unfortunately, the state of TN performs very little E. coli sampling particularly in our highly recreated rivers and none of these sampling efforts are paired with predictive modeling, which provides the general public “early warning” notice if waters may be unsafe to swim based on levels of E. coli.